notfoundry/turing.reflect/README.md

 ###What is it?
 turing.reflect provides an API for reflectively accessing and analyzing classes, functions, and fields in the Turing runtime.
-This is done by manipulating the Turing interpreter to execute custom-generated instructions, giving turing.reflect the ability to perform certain internal interpreter operations necessary for reflection.
+This is done by analyzing the internal representations of running code to reconstruct what its source-level equivalent would be, along with manipulating the interpreter to run certain dynamically-generated instructions that would otherwise be unable to exist.

 ###How does it work?
 The first thing you'll need to do to get started with turing.reflect is copy the *reflect* folder to the upper-level *support* directory of your Turing interpreter.
 The folder tree should look like *%install directory%/support/reflect/*.